-Federal court upholds discrimination ruling against transgender woman excluded from female-only app
+Federal Court upholds discrimination ruling against Giggle for Girls app for excluding transgender woman

 Consensus Summary